 And although the apartment came complete with firewood, James has been out all week scrounging additional scraps of wood for our Christmas fire.
 In his opinion you can never have too much firewood.
 Too bad we haven’t managed to find marshmallows!

 Our decorations are super simple.
-We used the gleaning approach I learned from my Dad, and gathered local greenery on our hike up Mount Lycabettus, picked up bitter oranges dropped from the trees on our street, and liberated some nandina berries from a vacant lot.
-Pair them with candles and a few strings of white lights … and we have Christmas.
+We gathered local greenery, picked up bitter oranges dropped from the trees on our street, and liberated some nandina berries from a vacant lot.
+Combine these ingredients with candles and a few strings of white lights … and we have Christmas.

 We plan to Skype with family and friends later.
 Right now we’re watching Home Alone on Youtube on the iPad (in 10-minute segments) and eating microwave popcorn.
 It’s our first popcorn in 3 months – don’t ask what we paid!
 Not bad for a couple of Nomads!